Abercynon railway station

-Abercynon railway station is the railway station serving the village of Abercynon in the Cynon Valley, Wales.
+Abercynon railway station serves the village of Abercynon in the Cynon Valley, Wales.
 It is located on the Merthyr Line, 15.5 mi north of Cardiff Central.
 Passenger services are provided by Transport for Wales.

 History

-It was first opened on this site as "Navigation Road" in 1840 and was then renamed "Aberdare Junction" by the Taff Vale Railway in 1846 then further renamed "Abercynon" in 1896 and to "Abercynon South" in 1988.
-The original station buildings, including the Great Western Railway signal box of 1932 (which originally came from Birmingham Moor Street station) have been demolished, with the signal box being demolished near the end of 2013.
+The station was first opened on this site as Navigation Road in 1840 and was then renamed Aberdare Junction by the Taff Vale Railway in 1846.
+It was further renamed Abercynon in 1896 and to Abercynon South in 1988.

+The original station buildings, including the Great Western Railway signal box of 1932 which originally came from Birmingham Moor Street station, have been demolished, with the signal box being demolished near the end of 2013.

 In November 2007, a proposal was submitted by the Welsh Assembly Government to discontinue all services provided at Abercynon North.
-From a date "no sooner than 1st May 2008" as the notice ran, all services were to be transferred to Abercynon South, which would be rebuilt (with the reinstatement of the disused "up" side of the island platform) to accommodate all services serving both stations.
+From a date "no sooner than 1st May 2008" as the notice ran, all services were to be transferred to Abercynon South, which would be rebuilt (with the reinstatement of the disused up side of the island platform) to accommodate all services serving both stations.

-Following the merger of Abercynon North and South, the latter station's name reverted to simply "Abercynon".
+Following the merger of Abercynon North and South, the latter station's name reverted to simply Abercynon.

 On 14 December 2010, a free Park and Ride car park opened on the site of the station yard, with capacity for 160 cars.
-This is hoped to improve commuter travel to Cardiff and other areas on the Valley Lines network.
+It was hoped to improve commuter travel to Cardiff and other areas on the Valley Lines network.
 This was funded by the Welsh Assembly Government and the European Regional Development Fund.

 On 26 and 27 April 2012, the British Royal Train visited the station as part of the tour of the Diamond Jubilee of Elizabeth II.
 The train had to stop at Abercynon due to the tight curves on the line, with the Royals continuing their journey by road.